BU-ISCIII/BU-ISCIII/docs/FAQs.md

 ## I can't copy data from the HPC to my workstation

-**Take notice than ssh connection to HPC is unidirectional**, I mean **you can only access the HPC from your workstation, and you cannot access your workstation from the HPC**.
+**Take notice that ssh connection to HPC is unidirectional**, I mean **you can only access the HPC from your workstation, and you cannot access your workstation from the HPC**.
 This means you have to copy date from your workstation to the HPC and **NOT** backwards.

 ## What if a certain run is not stored in `srv/fastq_repo` anymore?